sedonaprice/mosdef_dv/README.md

 For the first run, or if the paths are updated, you will need to set up the dataviewer paths ("Set paths" button on lower right) to point to correct directories.

 On pepper, these are similar to:
-- MOSDEF 1D spectra: /Users/mosdef/Data/Reduced/v0.2/1D
+- MOSDEF 1D spectra: /Users/mosdef/Data/Reduced/v0.4/2D/1D_staging
-- MOSDEF 2D spectra: /Users/mosdef/Data/Reduced/v0.2/2D
+- MOSDEF 2D spectra: /Users/mosdef/Data/Reduced/v0.4/2D
 - MOSDEF measurements: /Users/mosdef/Measurements
+- MOSDEF parent catalogs: /Users/mosdef/External_catalogs
 - Postage stamps: /Users/mosdef/Mask_Design/postage_stamps/30_by_30
-- MOSDEF BMEP redshift file location: /Users/mosdef/Data/Reduced/v0.2/1D
+- MOSDEF BMEP redshift file location: /Users/mosdef/Data/Reduced/v0.4/2D/1D_staging
 - 3DHST catalog parent dir: /Volumes/Surveys/3DHST

+The final box allows you to enter any extra ending that should appear on the 1D filenames (ie, if they are corrected and have "*.ell*" in the names).
+This should be left blank for the initial 1D extracted spectra

 ---